The team

 University of Liverpool

-Chris is Professor in History at the University of Liverpool.
+Chris is Professor of Environmental History at the University of Liverpool.
 His research interests lie predominantly in animal, environmental and cultural history, as well as the history of emotions, the history of medicine, urban history, and transnational history.

 Co-Investigator and Psychology Work Package lead.